1. Sports

-Jujutsu History and Style Guide Introduction: Let's say that you were a Samurai during medieval times in Japan.
-I know, big stretch, right?
+What is Japanese jujutsu?
+To understand this martial art, imagine that you were a Samurai during medieval times.
+That's a big stretch, right?
 Still, if you were, you would need to know how to use a sword.
-But what if you didn't have that sword with you and the attack came from someone with one?
-After all, swords can be knocked from one's hand.
+But what if you didn't have that sword with you and the attack came from someone who did?
 What would you do then?

-Japanese jujutsu or jujitsu, that's what.
-In other words, you would stop that sword strike from coming and throw your adversary, pin them, or use a joint lock/choke hold.
+Japanese jujutsu or jujitsu, that's what!
+In other words, you would stop that sword strike from coming by throwing your adversary, pinning him or using a chokehold.
 By the way, the Samurai used to play for keeps.
 In other words, they often practiced moves designed to kill their opponents.

 Jujutsu History

-Japanese old style jujutsu or Nihon koryu jujutsu was developed and practiced during the Muromachi period in Japan between 1333-1573.
+Japanese old style jujutsu, or Nihon koryu jujutsu, dates back to the Muromachi period in Japan between 1333 and 1573.
 This old style of martial arts training was focused on teaching the unarmed or very lightly armed warrior to fight a heavily armed warrior.
-This eventually led to a significant amount of grappling, throwing, restraining, and weaponry skills being taught to Samurai, the most effective of which depended on the particular situation.
+This eventually led to the teaching of a significant amount of grappling, throwing, restraining and weaponry skills to Samurai.

 The term jujutsu began to take hold in the 17th century.
-At the time, it really described all of the grappling related disciplines in Japan being used and taught by the samurai.
-Jujutsu translates to the "art of softness," or "way of yielding," which reinforces the notion that it is an art that uses an attacker's aggressiveness and momentum against them.
+At the time, it described all of the grappling-related disciplines in Japan that were used and taught by the Samurai.
+The name "jujutsu" means the "art of softness" or "way of yielding."

-Eventually, jujutsu morphed, changing with the times to the Nihon jujutsu seen more today.
-Generally, this more contemporary style is often termed Edo jūjutsu, since it was founded during the Edo period.
-The striking in these styles would be less effective against armor, for example, since no one is really wearing armor these days.
-However, it would be more appropriate against a plain-clothed person.
+Eventually, jujutsu evolved, changing with the times to the Nihon jujutsu seen today.
+Generally, this more contemporary style is termed Edo jūjutsu, since it was founded during the Edo period.
+The striking in these styles is not designed to be effective against armor since no one really wears armor anymore.
+However, it would be effective against a plain-clothed person.

 The Characteristics of Jujutsu

-Jujutsu is characterized by using an attacker's momentum or strength against them by guiding it in a way that the applier would prefer (and not the attacker).
-Methods taught in jujitsu or jujutsu circles include striking, throwing, restraining (pinning and strangling), joint locks, weaponry, and grappling.
-It is truly best known for its effectiveness against weapons, use of throws, and its locks (armbars and wrist locks, for example).
-Weapons use is also taught.
+Jujutsu is characterized by using an attacker's momentum against him by guiding it in a way that the applier would prefer (and not the attacker).
+Jujutsu methods include striking, throwing, restraining (pinning and strangling), joint locks, weaponry, and grappling.
+It is truly best known for its effectiveness against weapons, use of throws and its locks (armbars and wrist locks, for example).

 The Goal of Jujutsu

 The goal of jujutsu is simple.
-Practitioners hope to disable, disarm, or even kill opponents, depending on the situation, by using their own aggressiveness against them.
+Practitioners hope to disable, disarm, or even kill opponents, depending on the situation.

-There are many schools of Japanese jujutsu or jujitsu.
-These include some of the older ones such as:
+There are many schools of Japanese jujutsu.
+They include older styles such as:

 • Araki-ryu